The Four (film): Production

-The Four features characters from a continuing series of wuxia novels by Malaysian Chinese writer Woon Swee Oan.
+The Four features characters from the wuxia novel series Si Da Ming Bu by Woon Swee Oan.
 The novels have been adapted for some television series in Hong Kong, Taiwan and China, including ATV's The Undercover Agents and TVB's The Four.
 Gordon Chan had started shooting the film by April 2011.

 Release

 The Four was released in China and Hong Kong on 12 July 2012.
 In Hong Kong, the film premiered at 5th place at the weekend box office grossing HK$125,607.
 The film grossed a total of $252,829 in Hong Kong.

 Reception

 Film Business Asia gave the film a five out of ten rating, stating that The Four "isn't exactly boring — thanks to the crowded plot and cast — but just very average, with no real tension, drama or thrills."